What Is Considered Harassment by Law in California?

 It’s a feeling many of us know: that knot in your stomach when a certain coworker approaches, or the dread that sets in before a meeting with a difficult manager.
 You might find yourself wondering, “Am I just being too sensitive, or is this actually wrong?”
-This self-doubt is common, but it’s important to know that the law has a very clear line between what’s merely unprofessional and what’s illegal.
-Understanding what is considered harassment by law is the first step to validating your experience and reclaiming your peace of mind.
-This guide is designed to give you that clarity, helping you identify the specific behaviors that create a hostile work environment and understand the rights you have to make it stop.
+Under California law, workplace harassment generally means unwelcome conduct tied to a protected characteristic, such as sex, gender, race, disability, religion, age, or sexual orientation, that becomes severe or pervasive enough to create a hostile work environment or affect your job.
+Understanding what is considered harassment by law is the first step to validating your experience, documenting what happened, and deciding whether to speak with an employment attorney.

 What Legally Counts as Harassment?